 Because there was a few Chinese Christians, Cha Tam asked Chinese non-Christians for donations.
 There was no enough money to build the church.
 He went to meet Abbots and priests of 32 pagodas and temples and call them for support.
 He was successful and received enough money to build the new church and furnish it.

-On the third of December 1900, the celebration day of Saint Francisco Javier, Bishop Saigon region named Mossard came to carry out the ceremony putting the first stone.
-Therefore the temple was named after the Santa’s.
-After two years, on the tenth of January 1902 the opening celebration was carried out solemnly.
+On the third of December 1900, also the celebration day of Saint Francisco Xavier, Bishop of Saigon Mossard came to carry out the ceremony of laying the first stone of the church.
+Therefore the temple was named after St. Francisco Xavier.
+After two years, on the tenth of January 1902, the grand opening was held solemnly.

-However, because Priest Pierre d’ Assou was the person who controled building the church and was also the first Vicar, so people usually called the church Cha Tam Church.
+Because Priest Pierre d’ Assou, commonly called Cha Tam managed the church construction and was also the first Vicar, people usually called the church Cha Tam Church.

-After that, Cha Tam also controled building a school, an orphanage, some flats for rainting.
+After that, Cha Tam also caused a kindergarten, an orphanage, houses for rent to be built.
 In 1934, Cha Tam passed away and was buried right beside the wall, near the gate of the church.
-In 1990, the church bell tower was fixed and the Christ altar was renewed.
+In 1990, the church’s bell tower was restored and the Jesus altar was renewed.

 Hidden story at Cha Tam church

 On the first of November 1963, the military overthrow broke out, President Ngo Dinh Diem and his younger brother Ngo Dinh Nhu – adviser of Republic of Viet Nam regime in South Viet Nam came and stayed at a house of a Chinese Vietnamese named Ma Tuyen in Cho Lon area.